Green-Energy-Course/Green-Energy-Notes/notes/w1_notes.md

 | COP26 | 2021   | Glasgow, UK    | Proliferation of "net-zero pledges": Countries covering 90% of emmissions set a date by which they should not emit more greenhouse gases than they remove |
 | COP30 | 2025   | Belém, Brazil  | "Open Coalition on Compliance Carbon Markets" established among willing partners including Brazil, China and the EU, committing to align their carbon markets, with a price on CO2 emissions that rises as needed for fulfillment of the Paris agreement - and a shared carbon tarrif on products from countries from outside the coalition.

-Emissions are still increasing, and we can't predict the future.
+Emissions are still increasing, even though they need to be falling by more than 7% a year now (dropping by half within 10 years) for the world to have a chance of Paris Agreement's more ambitious goal of stabilizing temperature with at most 1.5 C of warming.
+We don't know if a social tipping point is near.
+We can't predict the future.
 But what we can say for sure is:

 If you want a future in which climate change is under control, you should start by assuming that we will get there somehow - and get ready for your part in the green transition.